osmium8/FOSSEE-Optimization-toolbox/README.md

 5. To run a demo type `exec <name of function>.dem.sce`
 6. Test cases are available in `tests folder`.

-## To build
+## To build from source
-1. If you have updated the source code, you need to build it again to see the changes.
-2. To build it first unlink the toolbox by executing the command `ulink`.
+1. The source code has the `thirdparty` folder missing.
+This folder contains the pre-built optimization libraries for windows and linux
+2. Download the `thirdparty` folder for your OS from https://scilab.in/fossee-scilab-toolbox/optimization-toolbox/download-pre-built-optimization-library and paste it in the toolbox directory
-3. Then type `exec builder.sce` to run the builder. {Prerequisites: In windows you need Visual Studio}
+3. Then type `exec builder.sce` in the scilab console to run the builder. {Prerequisites: In windows you need MinGW installed along with its toolbox.
+See https://atoms.scilab.org/toolboxes/mingw/8.3.0 and Step 0,1,2 of https://github.com/FOSSEE/FOSSEE-Optimization-toolbox/blob/Scilab-6/doc/INSTALL.mingw}
+4. If you are using Windows, after you build the toolbox successfully, follow instructions given in https://github.com/FOSSEE/FOSSEE-Optimization-toolbox/blob/Scilab-6/doc/windows.edits
-4. Now run `exec loader.sce` in the scilab console.
+5. Now run `exec loader.sce` in the scilab console.
 The toolbox will be ready to use.

    This toolbox consists of open-source solvers for a variety of optimization